RandomProgramm3r/Steam-CS2-Market-Scraper/README.md

 # Steam-Market-Scraper
 A Parser for the Steam Community Market, which extracts the minimum price of a product in different currencies based on its name and additional parameters.

-more information about my project will be available soon

 ## Functionality

 - Parses the minimum price of an item in different currencies by its name and additional parameters.